How to Convert Legal Land Description to GPS Coordinates

 Searching by legal land description

 Township Canada accommodates various survey grid systems like Dominion Land Survey (DLS), National Topographic System (NTS), Geographic Townships, and Federal Permit System (FPS), each with its unique format for legal land descriptions.
-For instance, the DLS system uses a grid of LSDs, Quarter Sections, Sections, and Townships.

 Inputting a complete legal land description isn't mandatory; a partial description will also prompt suggestions.
-Choose a suggestion or press enter to search with your input.
+Choose a suggestion or press Enter to search with your input.
 Separate components of a legal land description with spaces, hyphens, or both (e.g., SW 25 24 1 W5, SW-25-24-1-W5, or SW 25 24-1W5).

 Province-specific examples